canlang/IPIN2014_DummyLocalizer/README.md

 ## Download

-Download this repository as a zip, and unpack.
+Download this repository , and run at Android device.
 Copy the files to a web server that can run PHP 5.3 or greater.
 You can also run the documentation locally using Grunt.js, which is covered at the end of this readme.

 ## Folders